rswag/rswag/README.md

 This will wire up routes for the swagger docs and swagger-ui assets, all prefixed with "/api-docs".
 For example, if you navigate to "/api-docs/index.html" you'll get the swagger-ui.
 If you navigate to "/api-docs/v1/swagger.json", you'll get the swagger.json file under your app root at "config/swagger/v1/swagger.json" - assuming it was generated.

-If you'd like your Swagger resources to appear under a different base path, you can change the Engine mount point from "/api-docs" to something else.
+If you'd like your swagger resources to appear under a different base path, you can change the Engine mount point from "/api-docs" to something else.

 By default, the generator will create all operation descriptions in a single swagger.json file.
 You can customize this by defining additional documents in the swagger_rails initializer (also created by the install generator) ...